jecki/DHParser/documentation_src/StepByStepGuide.rst

     ...

-It starts to become more readable and concise, but there are sill some oddities.
+It starts to become more readable and concise.
-Firstly, the Tokens that deliminate parts of sentences still contain whitespace.
+Still, the Tokens that deliminate parts of sentences still contain whitespace.
-Secondly, if several <part>-nodes follow each other in a <sentence>-node, the
-<part>-nodes after the first one are enclosed by a <:Series>-node or even a
-cascade of <:ZeroOrMore> and <:Series>-nodes.
-As for the <:Token>-nodes, we can do the same trick as with the WORD-nodes::
+As for the <:Token>-nodes, we
+can do the same trick as with the WORD-nodes::

     ":Token": [remove_whitespace, reduce_single_child],